WHO CARES FOR YOU?

 My heart often feasts on these words.
 My world fell apart, but God’s love had not changed.

 Merry is the author of Invisible Illness, Visible God: When Pain Meets the Power of an Indestructible Life.
-She and her husband Dave have been married for 27 years, and have two children whom they homeschooled, Zach (20) and Anna (18).
+She and her husband Dave have been married for over 30 years, and have two children whom they homeschooled, Zach and Anna.